+If you are running into a segmentation fault or the model appears to hang within GEOS-Chem then you should try building with GEOS-Chem debug flags turned on.
 Recompile using debug flags by setting -DCMAKE_BUILD_TYPE=Debug during the configure step.
 See the section of the user guide on compiling GCHP for more guidance on how to do this.
-Once you rebuild there may be more information in the logs when you run again.
+Once you rebuild and run there will be more information in the logs if the problem is an out-of-bounds error or floating point exception.